EFSA223/MS_Final_Project/README.md

 ## 1. Public transportation
 I want to design a map that is accessible to everyone.
 Firstly for the residents of Curaçao and secondly all the tourists who visit the island and want to take public transport and want to know that it is on the right route.
 When I search the company's [website](http://autobusbedrijf.org/), I get a lot of information but there is no map.
-See some comments from tourists on [tripadvisor](https://www.tripadvisor.com/ShowTopic-g147277-i583-k9966587-Map_with_bus_routes-Curacao.html). a comment on tripadvisor leads me to this [Map](https://16byte.de/abc-route-map/).
+See some comments from tourists on [tripadvisor](https://www.tripadvisor.com/ShowTopic-g147277-i583-k9966587-Map_with_bus_routes-Curacao.html).
+A comment on tripadvisor leads me to this [Map](https://16byte.de/abc-route-map/).
-I think that this topic will be a good challenge.
+I think that this will be a good challenge, although the company is working on a route planner.

 ### Challenges
 - Search for data (routes, busstops, POI, prices, ect.)